pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ### Updating configurations of already running applications

-Starting PM2 v2.1.X, environnement are immutable by default, that means they will never be updated unless you tell PM2 to do so, to update configurations, you will need to use `--update-env` options.
-Take care that some options will not be updated (options that are listed under `General Attributes` below)
+Starting PM2 v2.1.X, environnements are immutable by default, that means they will never be updated unless you tell PM2 to do so, to update configurations, you will need to use `--update-env` options.
+Please note that some options will not be updated (options that are listed under `General Attributes` below).

-Example
+Example:

 ```bash
 $ pm2 restart ecosystem.config.js --update-env